We provide three services that have helped these brands achieve amazing results. Check out the select client cases that follow.

 Executive Communications and Ghostwriting: we set up thought leadership programs, counsel executives, and develop impressive content.
-And we take books from concept to reader by ghostwriting, publishing consultation, and with marketing support.
+And we take articles, blogs and books from concept to reader by ghostwriting, publishing consultation, and with marketing support.

 This was literally the big leagues.
 The one thing you don’t do is mess with America’s national pastime unless you are out to improve it in some way.
 Jeff led a team (off the field) that had the baseball club’s support to find a new name with no restrictions, reposition the club with a fresh story and new creative, and worked with the head office of Major League Baseball on the team’s uniforms for final approval.

 The first 10 years of the club was not great.
 Performance was lacklustre and the club hurting.
 Many found the team’s name, Tampa Bay Devil Rays, cumbersome and because of the superstitions that are rife in baseball, perhaps part of the performance problem.